JOHN BLACK LEE (1924-2016)

 1956 - The John Black Lee and Clara Lee House II, 202 Chichester Road, New Canaan CT.
 Part of 20 acres Lee purchased in 1954, six lots exclusively for new houses of Modern design.
 Built by Ernest Rau.
 Landscape design by Paschall Campbell.
 Featured in the New York Times Magazine, November 3, 1957, plus Architectural Record, Better Homes and Gardens, and House & Home.
 Won a 1959 award of merit from the AIA.
 Sold in 1990 to Susan L. and L. Eric Pollish, who hired architect Toshiko Mori for a 1992 renovation including a new studio and garage.
 In 2004, Thomas Phifer and Partners designed a new family room for the basement.
 In 2006 a large tree came down in a storm damaging the roof.
 Kengo Kuma added a full new glass L-shaped pavilion which included a new, larger kitchen, dining room, and master suite.
 The original kitchen was taken out and the area left open.
 Video.
 Top photo by Joseph Molitor.

 1957 - The Theodore and Virginia D. Rogers House, 478 Oenoke Ridge, New Canaan CT.
 Built by Ernest Rau.
 Addition and two-car garage added in 1973.
 Landscape architect Charles Middeleer was the landscape architect.
 Sold in 1959 to Jason D. Dana.
 Deeded in 1965 to Bertha B. Dana.
 Sold later in 1965 to Janet F. Rowley.
 Sold to J. Clifford Norby and Eunice R. Norby.
-Sold in 1968 to David R. and Alice E. Jennings, still owners as of 2008.
+Sold in 1968 to David R. and Alice E. Jennings.
 Bottom two photos by Peter Aaron.
-Sold in 2013.
+Sold in 2013 to Mark Ullman.
+For sale in 2020.

 1959 - The Frank T. and Anne B. Gray House, 1200 Copper Hill Road, Baltimore County MD.
 Sold for the first time in 2015 to Ryan Higgins.